Muppets from Space poster

 The inciting incident occurs at 11 minutes when Gonzo receives his first contact from space through his cereal, spelling out "R-U-THERE" in alphabet cereal letters.
 This cosmic communication confirms he's not alone and changes everything..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Gonzo makes the active choice to respond to his alien family's messages and publicly announces on the "UFO Mania" show that he is an alien seeking his kind.
+This illustrates the protagonist's commitment to Gonzo makes the active choice to respond to his alien family's messages and publicly announces on the "UFO Mania" show that he is an alien seeking his kind.
 This irreversible decision launches him into a new world of government pursuit and cosmic contact., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The Muppets successfully rescue Gonzo from the government facility in a triumphant escape.
 False victory—Gonzo is free and they have the device to contact his family, but the stakes raise as Singer intensifies pursuit and Gonzo becomes more obsessed with leaving Earth., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Gonzo is recaptured by Singer and placed in the "Subatomic Neutro Chip Deatomizer" to be vivisected.
-Facing literal death, he also experiences the metaphorical death of his dream as he realizes he may never meet his family and has pushed away those who truly love him., indicates the protagonist at their lowest point.
+Facing literal death, he also experiences the metaphorical death of his dream as he realizes he may never meet his family and has pushed away those who truly love him., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 The Muppets free Gonzo and he realizes his true family has been with him all along.
 Armed with this emotional synthesis and the communicator device, they head to the rendezvous point—but now Gonzo goes to meet his aliens as a Muppet, not to escape being one., demonstrating the transformation achieved throughout the journey.